Global Fashion Group: Acquisitions

 In 2015, GFG acquired sports and outdoor activities e-commerce company Kanui, and kids/ baby-focused online retailer Tricae.
 Both deals are undisclosed and the two Brazil-based businesses have been integrated into Dafiti.

 Strategic partnerships

 In February 2017, GFG announced a strategic partnership with one of the Philippines’ oldest and largest conglomerates, the Ayala Group.
-Ayala invested to take a 49% ownership in ZALORA Philippines.
+Ayala invested to take a 49% ownership in Zalora Philippines.

 Divestments

 In March 2016, GFG's South American business Dafiti sold its operations in Mexico.

-In April 2016, GFG's Southeast Asian business ZALORA sold its operations in Thailand and Vietnam to retailer Central Group for an undisclosed amount.
+In April 2016, GFG's Southeast Asian business Zalora sold its operations in Thailand and Vietnam to retailer Central Group for an undisclosed amount.

 In August 2016, GFG sold its Indian business Jabong to Flipkart for US$70 million in cash.

-On December 13, 2022, GFG successfully completed the sale of Lamoda's business in Russia, Kazakhstan and Belarus to Yakov Panchenko, owner of the Stockmann department store chain.
+On December 13, 2022, GFG completed the sale of Lamoda's business in Russia, Kazakhstan and Belarus to Yakov Panchenko, owner of the Stockmann department store chain.

+In H1 2023, GFG announced the closure of its Argentinian operations due to market challenges.
+This streamlined the Group's LATAM business.

+In March 2025, GFG also announced the closure of its Chile operations due to post-COVID challenges and competitive pressures.
+The closure occurred in Q1 2025.